tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

     ***The wheel name varies depends on you config.
 Change to your own wheel filename.***

-    Remind that some pip installation requires administrator right command prompt.
+    Reminded that some pip installation requires administrator right command prompt.

     ##### C++